alohamujeeb/alohamujeeb.github.io/docs/blog/posts/2025-08-02-is-goto-dead.md

 		}
 	}
 	```
+	**This code 'breaks' from two loops out of three loops (hence more refined control)

+**It can much more complicated to break out of selected loop by using flag variables at different levels.
+A cleaner logic would be to use labels (i.e. hidden goto statements)**

 ## Summary
 - goto is a discouraged programming construct and has become nearly obsolete in most cases since the rise of structured programming in the late 1970s.